Private Equity Insights Q4

 In our latest installment of Private Equity Insights, we offer our latest perspectives on supply chain management, talent management, security and privacy, and inflation.
 I’ve also included an invitation for you to participate in our latest Top Risks Survey.

-Today’s challenging business climate demands that boards of directors and executive leaders view the organization’s talent strategy in coordination and lockstep with their strategic business objectives.
-High-performing organizations are deploying a new talent game plan, led by their CHROs, to establish and sustain this alignment.
-The next chapter in advancing and transforming the organization’s talent strategy hinges on how well boards of directors and executive leadership teams leverage HR’s perspective and expertise to derive the greatest value from the organization’s current and future talent investments to support the business and its growth and performance objectives.
+Today’s challenging business climate demands that boards of directors and executive leaders view the organisation’s talent strategy in coordination and lockstep with their strategic business objectives.
+High-performing organisations are deploying a new talent game plan, led by their CHROs, to establish and sustain this alignment.
+The next chapter in advancing and transforming the organisation’s talent strategy hinges on how well boards of directors and executive leadership teams leverage HR’s perspective and expertise to derive the greatest value from the organisation’s current and future talent investments to support the business and its growth and performance objectives.

 Data proliferation and data privacy regulatory activity across the globe have created the need for focused boardroom discussions.
 While cybersecurity continues to be an issue for boards, a more targeted focus on data privacy is increasingly necessary to ensure compliance across a rapidly expanding number of privacy regulations.
 Directors need to be familiar with the key components of data privacy and prepared to ask the right questions.

 Along with their C-suite peers, CFOs have treated cybersecurity and data privacy as top strategic priorities for several years.
 Regulators are embracing a similar approach and CFOs need to be ready.
 The CFO’s expertise is especially needed as organisations address seven cybersecurity-related challenges.